 Q. Why is MOAA focusing on the Senate?

 A. The NDAA process is complex, even by legislative standards.
 Here’s the short version:

 - The House bill includes two provisions that would halt the planned cuts, thanks in part to your efforts in a successful Virtual Storming the Hill – click here to read more about them.

 - The Senate bill does not include these provisions.

 - Now that both bills have been passed by their respective chambers, members of the House and Senate meet in a conference committee to resolve any differences.
 Your interaction with senators – especially those who are chosen to take part in that committee -- will help ensure the House language remains in the bill.

 Q. What if I’m meeting with a member of the House of Representatives?
 How should I shape my message?

 A. If you meet with a House office, please express appreciation for Sections 715 and 716 in the House version of the NDAA.
 Use information in MOAA’s issue paper to emphasize how important it is that these provisions make it through conference and into the final legislation.

 MOAA understands and appreciates the concerns outlined by the Army surgeon general.
 We must ensure our military medical system can meet medical readiness requirements while also ensuring beneficiary access to essential medical care.
-Lt.
-Gen. Dingle raises important lessons learned from the COVID-19 response – lessons that must be considered before moving forward with plans to restructure MTFs and cut medical billets.
 The House NDAA language provides the best way forward, as it would allow for an approach that considers both the realities of COVID-19 and improved decision-making metrics (as outlined in the GAO report).

 Q. What kind of "lessons learned" should DoD get from this pandemic and its response?